Victorian-Bioinformatics-Consortium/degust/README.md

 #### Documentation

-  * Installing the full backend is barely documented
+  * Installing the full back-end is barely documented

 ## License ##
 Degust is released under the GPL v3 (or later) license, see <a href='http://github.com/Victorian-Bioinformatics-Consortium/degust/blob/master/COPYING.txt'>COPYING.txt</a>